CrazyWillBear/MinecraftServerManager/README.md

 # MinecraftServerManager
 A console application used to create and manage Minecraft servers.

+## Scoop:
+MCServMan available on Scoop! `scoop bucket add games` -> `scoop install mcservman` (Make sure that you do not install MCServMan twice!
+Running the installer and installing through Scoop are separate)

 ## News:
-- I think I need to add an uninstall command into the software itself, although that feels super weird...
-I'll think about other ways to implement the uninstaller
-- Java automatically asks for permission to open ports, no reason to do it manually
-- The software will be installed for the whole computer, not just one user
+- The software will be installed for the whole computer, not just one user (although servers are exclusive per user)
 - I really want to implement NGROK into this somehow
 - I wrapped the installer into a .msi, which when you run it looks kind of weird but functions perfectly and is better than having a ton of dependencies when you run the installer